Garmin Fenix 6 Pro Review

 - Integration with the Garmin ecosystem (1000s of app integrations for your needs)

 The Garmin Connect ecosystem offers an excellent platform for activity sharing, challenges, joining groups, and even has its own store of apps that integrate with most Garmin devices.
-One of the biggest perks of buying a Garmin watch is integration into this fully robust ecosystem.
-That said, if you prefer to track on Strava or other platforms, that's easy to set up too.
+One of the biggest perks of buying a Garmin watch is its integration into this fully robust ecosystem.
+If you prefer to track on Strava or other platforms, that's easy to set up too.
 This is by far the most featured watch in our review, offering excellent overall storage.

 The Fenix 6 Pro performed excellently in this metric.
 Garmin advertises a few different battery-saving options with different usages overall.
 Battery life is hugely affected by little things like turning buzzers or notifications on and off, so keep this in mind if your watch isn't reaching the specs that Garmin advertises.

 In GPS mode (with regular settings), Garmin claims up to 36 hours of battery life without music and up to 10 hours with music.
 We tested GPS while running the watch to a full battery drain twice.
 The first test was inside the house near a window, where it lasted for a whopping 40 hours.
 For the second test, the watch sat outside with a more clear GPS signal, and it lasted 38 hours, for an average of 39 hours, without physically moving the device.
-We realize this test does not reflect the number of hours you get while moving through areas of cover or into canyons with poor GPS service.
-However, we did this with all other devices running at the same time.
-This gave us a nice comparison, and the Fenix 6 Pro offered the second longest battery life, next to the Forerunner 945 (which lasted 48 hours).
-We imagine that for a real test, battery life will be closer to Garmin's claim.
+On a recent backpacking trip, we got to test the GPS from 100% to 0%.
+In this test, we got closer to 31 hours in mountainous terrain, which is sadly a little less than the claimed battery life.
+That said, we did this with sensors on.
 For music, we ran with our music going for 5 hours, starting at 100%.
-After that time, half the battery was gone, so we think Garmin's claims are correct here.
+After that time, half the battery was gone, so we think Garmin's claims of 10 hours are correct in this realm.

 For longer explorations into the mountains, battery life is sufficient.
 There is also an expedition GPS mode, which will take a data point or two each day to give you a track over a month-long trip.
 The battery for this is said to last up to 28 days.
 We measured charging time to take 110 minutes from a traditional USB wall adaptor.